thorlindberg/thesis/dissertation/8-2 results-syntax.md

 {"sub":"Introduction"}

-As a step towards improving the safety and usability of the JSON format through an extensible approach, this first half of the collective proposal introduces a syntax for declarations as enumerations and specifications of type or type extension initialisation requirements.
+As a step towards evolving the type-extensibility of the JSON specification, this proposal introduces a grammar for type declarations, type extensions, and explicit type instances.
+The syntax for this type-extensible grammar was designed to have minimal impact on the structure and no transformation of the information contained in a JSON data structure.

----

-As a step towards improving the safety and usability of the JSON format through an extensible approach, this second half of the collective proposal introduces a syntax for instances as data points that reference a type initialisation specification.

 <br>